 Country Croatia, Italy, Latvia, Lithuania

-Target Group Youth Workers,
+Target group Youth workers

-Purpose Access to Services, Reaching Out, Empowerment & Resilience
+Purpose Access to services, reaching out, empowerment and resilience

-Digitalisation ELearning Platform
+Digitalisation E-learning platform

+Organisers Consortium of organisations

-Whilst digitisation of aspects of youth workers communication and engagement with youth can benefit social inclusion, youth workers must also continually update their knowledge and skills in order to understand how to reach out to Youth, and to best ensure they have the best chance for empowerment.
+While digitalisation of aspects of youth workers' communication and engagement with youth can benefit social inclusion, youth workers must also continually update their knowledge and skills in order to understand how to reach out to youth, and to best ensure they have the best chance for empowerment.

+Youth Work

-Youth Work HD is a strategic partnership financed by the European Commission through Erasmus+ program with project partners from Croatia, Italy, Latvia and Lithuania.
-They conducted research amongst 500 youth workers in the four partner countries involving three main activities: desk research, online questionnaire and multi-stakeholder focus groups.
-Based on the research an online platform with an e-learning component was developed.
+the European Commission through the Erasmus+ programme with project partners from Croatia, Italy, Latvia and Lithuania.
+They conducted research among 500 youth workers in the four partner countries involving three main activities: desk research, online questionnaires and multistakeholder focus groups.
+Based on this research, an online platform with an e-learning component was developed.

-The platform Youth Work HD is developed and launched, and at this point has one course consisting of four modules: Reaching out to young people, Cooperation with relevant stakeholders, Policy impact in the field of youth work and Usage of ICT tools.
+The Youth Work HD platform has been developed and launched, and at this point has one course consisting of four modules: Reaching out to young people, Co-operation with relevant stakeholders, Policy impact in the field of youth work and Using ICT tools.
 They found those topics to be relevant for all the fields in which youth workers are active, and not dependant on their formal connection to the organisations that they work or volunteer in.
-The course is available in 4 languages (Croatian, Italian, Latvian, and Lithuanian) with online education lasting 8 weeks.
+The course is available in four languages (Croatian, Italian, Latvian and Lithuanian) with online education lasting eight weeks.
 The platform also contains links to a number of informational and educational resources useful to youth workers in the field, and contains country reports arising from youth worker research.

-By continually training and equipping youth workers with the knowledge and skills necessary to best engage and work with youth in a fast changing technological world, youth workers are empowered to tackle social inclusion through their work.
-Appetite for quality and flexible training options for youth workers is currently high.
+By continually training and equipping youth workers with the knowledge and skills necessary to best engage and work with youth in a fast-changing technological world, youth workers are empowered to tackle social inclusion through their work.
+The demand for quality and flexible training options for youth workers is currently high.
 This is evidenced by registered users of Youth HD, which was double what was anticipated in the project proposal.

-Further Information: http://www.youthworkhd.eu/
+Further information: www.youthworkhd.eu/